jwhitex/DockedDotNet/README.md

 ## Testing

-### Gen x509 cert for Testing SSL
+### Gen cert for Testing SSL

 Use 'localhost' for the 'Common name'

     $ openssl req -x509 -sha256 -nodes -newkey rsa:2048 -days 365 -keyout localhost.key -out localhost.crt

-Add the cert to your keychain
+Add the Cert to your keychain

     $ open localhost.crt